 I met a friend in the street and just rambled on trying to get away as quickly as possible

-Another classic thing that I did, I again identified that I did not do this in the past and that the best way to overcome it was to stay in the conversation and no longer run at the first sign of adrenalin.
+Another classic thing that I did, I again identified that I did not do this in the past and that the best way to overcome it was to stay in the conversation and no longer run at the first sign of some anxious energy.
 This really was what it was, I had taught my body to see danger in someone approaching and it set off the fight or flight, run or stay.
-As usual I did not want to feel anxious so I went for run.
-I again realised there was no danger talking to a friend in the street, I was just running away from making a fool of myself.
-So the next time the blast of adrenalin came, I just stayed and although it did not go particularly well, I knew I would look far less strange staying than I would do running off each time and more than that I knew the long term rewards would be worth it.
-And in time I taught my body there was no danger in that friend in the street, the blast of adrenalin weakened in time as I had chatted many times now and had got used to it.
-It is like a bungee jumper who feels far more adrenalin the first time he jumps that the 20th time.
-His body has got used to it and in time produces less adrenalin.
+As usual I did not want to feel anxious, so I went for flight.
+I again realised there was no danger talking to a friend in the street, I was just running away from a feeling.
+So the next time the blast of adrenalin came, I just stayed and although it did not go particularly well, I knew I would make far more progress staying, than I would do running off each time.

 I hope the above helps